 It is possible to control who can access these links by using the PublishPress Capabilities Pro plugin.

 - After installing PublishPress Capabilities Pro, go to “Capabilities”, then “Admin Menus” in your WordPress admin area:

 - In the top-left corner of this screen, choose the role that you want to edit.
 In the image below, I'm going to restrict Elementor access for the “Administrator” role.
 If you do this, I would recommend making a copy of the Administrator role so that one role still has full Elementor access.

 - Scroll down and you can enter a red X for any Elementor menu link that you don't want users in the Administrator role to access.

 - Click “Save Changes”.

-Now when an SEO Manager logs in to your site, they will not be able to see the Elementor menu links that you have blocked:
+Now when an Administrator logs in to your site, they will not be able to see the Elementor menu links that you have blocked:

 This approach works for the core Elementor plugin and can also be used for add-on plugins such as Essential Addons, Premium Addons, and others.